chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

          rpm -Uvh /path/to/package/supermarket*.rpm
          ```

-  1. Reconfigure the server that Chef Supermarket is installed on:
+  1. Reconfigure Chef Supermarket server:

       ```bash
       sudo supermarket-ctl reconfigure
       ```

-  1. Private Supermarket is updated on your server now.
-We recommend restarting the services that run Chef Supermarket to ensure that the old installation of Chef Supermarket doesn't persist in the server memory.
+  1. Once the Private Supermarket upgrade finishes, restart the services that run Chef Supermarket to clear the old installation of Chef Supermarket from the server memory.

       ```bash
       systemctl list-units | grep runsvdir